 New Braunfels Utilities' employees are strong supporters of the United Way of Comal County and earned the distinction of ranking in the top 10 business donors for the 15th consecutive year in 2021.
-Each NBU employee's generosity allowed the United Way of Comal County to move forward in providing direction and funding to 30 health and human service organizations throughout the county in 2020, raising more than \$38,000 during the Pandemic.
-These efforts allowed NBU to remain a 2020 top 10 business donor.
-The 2021 NBU employee campaign raised \$60,345.36 for United Way, ranking it the best fundraising effort in five years.
-216 out 342 employees, 63 percent, donated.
-The United Way campaign is entirely sponsored by NBU employees who raise the money without NBU matching funds.
+The combined generosity of the NBU employees assisted the United Way of Comal County to move forward in providing funding to 35 health and human service non-profit organizations throughout the county in 2021, raising a total of \$60,345.36.
+A total of 63% of NBU employees gave selflessly to help others.
+The United Way campaign is entirely supported by NBU employees who raise money without NBU matching funds.